Vheos/Mods.Outward/README.md

 # Still in beta!
-All `v2.0.x` versions are considered *beta*, so settings might and randomly change and get tossed around!
+All `v2.0.x` versions are considered *beta*, so settings might randomly change and get tossed around.
 Things will stabilize only when `v2.1.0` hits the store - and that's where you come in!
 Since I don't have the time to both rewrite *and test* the mods, I'm outsourcing the testing to you <3 Keep the bug reports coming so I know what to fix in my spare time :)
 <br/><br/>Thanks!
 <br/><br/><br/>